 Activate Notifications of this type to get updates about vessels sailing in or out of certain areas of maritime interest (standard geographical areas, ECA Zones) or your own Custom Areas.

-Vessel Entered Area: Be notified the moment a vessel enters an area of interest.
+Entered Area of Interest: Be notified the moment a vessel enters an area of interest.
 You can select standard, commonly-used areas or define your own Custom Areas.
 Whenever a vessel you monitor enters an area of your choice and gets picked-up by any of our AIS receivers, a corresponding notification will be generated.
 Thus, you will always be timely informed about the latest vessel movements!

-Vessel Left Area: Similar to the Entered Area notification with the exception that the notifications will be generated when the vessel leaves an area of interest.
+Left Area of Interest: Similar to the Entered Area notification with the exception that the notifications will be generated when the vessel leaves an area of interest.
 You can use both types in conjunction so that you will be aware regarding the actual timestamps the events (Enter/Exit) took place and enrich your reports with actionable information!

 Note I: the Crossed Area Notification can be very useful if you have created linear Custom Areas as you will get informed the moment a vessel crosses the line you have defined.